seansica/satellite-image-classifier/README.md

 This framework provides a modular, extensible system for evaluating machine learning models on satellite image classification tasks.
 While initially designed for the [SPARK 2021](https://cvi2.uni.lu/spark-2021-dataset/) space object detection dataset, its architecture allows it to be adapted for any computer vision classification task.

+Please see [RESULTS.md](./RESULTS.md) for a breakdown of our experimental results.

 ## Overview

 The framework implements a complete machine learning pipeline that handles everything from data loading to model evaluation.
 It was designed with several key principles in mind: